lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 ### 20. Positive Conditions

-Conditions and boolean names should normally use positive wording because positive logic is easier to read quickly.
+Conditions and boolean names should normally be written in positive form because positive logic is easier to interpret at a glance and reduces the mental effort required to reason about inverted or double-negative conditions.

 ##### Preferred